c-mccabe/irish_election/README.md

 For each constituency we can consider a "transfer matrix" where the (i, j) entry corresponds to the proportion of candidate i's votes which are transferred to candidate j.
-While this information could in theory be collected by pollsters, in practice only first preference votes are polled and so there is little transfer data available.
+While this information could in theory be collected by polling companies, in practice only first preference votes are polled and so there is little transfer data available.